veselink1/refl-cpp/README.md

 Minimum language standard: C++17

-See example.cpp for more usage examples.
+See examples/ for more usage examples.

 Example metadata declaration:
 ```cpp